 Therefore if you intend to have work carried out on a property in a conservation area, you will normally need to apply to us for planning permission.

 Demolition or substantial demolition of a building within a conservation area will usually require Conservation Area Consent.
-To find out if you need planning permission use form wizzard on ePlanning website.
+To find out if you need planning permission use form wizard on ePlanning website.

 As the natural environment and spaces between buildings in conservation areas are also important, you also need permission from us to carry out works on protected trees such as felling or trimming.